samsquire/ideas4/README.md

 }
 ```

-This code would have two threads connected by queues serialize and schedule callbacks between them without explicit locking.
+This code serializes working on data structures and would schedule callbacks between them without explicit locking.

 ```
 Class Worker extends Thread {